 Applicants should carefully follow all instructions given here and in the Applicant Portal.

 Before applying, applicants should consider how they will address each of the following questions on the application form.
-Your answers should be approximately 250 words each: we value clarity and succinctness, and longer answers may impact negatively on the impression you create.
+Your answer to each question should be no more than the stated character limit (approximately 250 words): we value clarity and succinctness, and longer answers may impact negatively on the impression you create.

 - Theme choice: Consider your first and second choice specialisation theme to follow.
 Note that while this is necessary for triage in our admissions process, at this stage your choice of theme is indicative, and can be changed during the course.
 Nevertheless, your prospects of admittance to the course may be enhanced if your interests, qualifications and experience align well with the themes you indicate.
 Select your first and second choice from: Epidemiology, Global Health, Health Data Science, Infectious Diseases, Primary Care Research, Public Health

-- Widening Participation: In support of our widening participation, equality and diversity goals, we are keen to take relevant information into account when allocating our limited number of departmental scholarships.
+- Widening Participation: In support of our widening participation, equality and diversity goals, we are keen to take the full context of your education into account when assessing your application and allocating our limited number of departmental scholarships.
 In the UK, applicant circumstances that might fit with this goal include, for example:

 - Having been eligible for Free School Meals at secondary school